Freedmen's Normal Institute

 Freedmen's Normal Institute was a school in Maryville, Tennessee in Eastern Tennessee established to train African American teachers.

+History

 The school was built in 1872 and opened in 1873.
 It was co-founded by newspaper publisher William Bennett Scott Sr., Thomas B. Lillard Sr., others, and support from Quakers.
-It closed in 1901.
+The Friends Church (Maryville, Tennessee) had a role in establishing the school.

 The University of Tennessee has a photo of a group on its porch and another of some pupils.
 A historical marker commemorates the school.

-The Friends Church (Maryville, Tennessee) had a role in establishing the school.